 Nearly all work at Dixon Place is curated.
 We have performances 6 nights a week and as such we receive a high volume of submissions.
-To help us review your submission efficiently, please read our mission statement and review our series that accept submissions below to make sure Dixon Place is a good fit for your work.
-Please keep in mind that we are looking for works in progress.
+To help us review your submission efficiently, please read our mission statement and review the series that accept submissions below to make sure Dixon Place is a good fit for your work.
+Please keep in mind that we are looking for new developing work.

 What we are looking for: brand new work at all stages of development.
 We present theatre, dance, music, performance art, literature, puppetry, film/video, burlesque and circus arts!